 At Reese Pyle Meyer PLL we understand that long-term care issues are a primary concern during the aging process.
 Time after time we meet with clients who are faced with difficult decisions upon needing care in either a facility or in their home.
 We work with them to protect and preserve their assets in the event of a long-term care crisis.
 Families needing elder law advice may be facing difficult interpersonal and emotional issues as well as financial and legal issues.
 We try to temper our legal advice with care and compassion.

-If you or a loved one are concerned about the financial implications of nursing home care, then you may benefit from a conversation with one of our elder law attorneys, who can explain the rules governing Medicaid eligibility and the Veterans Administration’s Aid and Attendance benefit.
+If you or a loved one are concerned about the financial implications of nursing home care, then you may benefit from a conversation with one of our elder law attorneys, who can explain the rules governing Medicaid eligibility.
 Common planning practices include counseling concerning these issues and preparation of documents to implement effective strategies.
 Documents may include wills, trusts, financial powers of attorney, health care powers of attorney, living wills and deeds.
 We can also provide representation before the Department of Job and Family Services or in court if needed.